shaigue/pmi_masking/README.md

 ```

 #### Run tests
-To verify sure that the setup is successful, run tests:
+To verify sure that the setup is successful, run tests (all tests should pass):
 ```commandline
 python3 -m unittest discover -s tests
 ```